Supplier Performance Management Policy

 At the core of the risk monitoring program for key strategic suppliers is identification of areas of concern for mitigation before they result in a performance issue.
 Monthly, key strategic suppliers will be assessed for financial and capacity risk using industry standard methodology.
 Mitigating recommendations are implemented as risks change and recommendations are provided pre-award.
 The cost of these mitigating actions will be considered during the evaluation phase.

-Furthermore, key strategic suppliers will be assessed based INPO 14-005, Principles for Excellence in Nuclear Supplier Performance, to improve and sustain performance.
+Furthermore, key strategic suppliers will be assessed based on INPO 14-005, Principles for Excellence in Nuclear Supplier Performance, to improve and sustain performance.
 These 7 key principles were selected based on a review of comparable principles INPO developed for nuclear power plant operations.

 1. Nuclear Safety Culture Quality